 Students are also guided in how to approach their personal statements to reflect the true nature of their abilities.
 A good personal statement is now key to university entrance.

 Having achieved its Outstanding rating in 2016, Al Bateen Academy had moved up the ratings in every inspection that had taken place - up from A3 (Good) in 2012, and A2 (Very Good) in 2014.
-However, in the 2017-18 inspection report, the Inspection team note that the composition of the school had changed [with no Primary school to influence the overall rating of the school - inspections were previously held jointly] and this appears to have brought sharply into focus areas of performance which were found to be no longer as effective as regarded in the previous inspection.
+However, in the 2017-18 inspection report, the Inspection team noted that the composition of the school had changed [with no Primary school to influence the overall rating of the school - inspections were previously held jointly] and this appears to have brought sharply into focus areas of performance which were found to be no longer as effective as deemed in the previous inspection.

 If you would like to read the full ADEK inspection report - and we strongly recommend that you do so - you may find it here.

 Unfortunately, there does not appear to be any formal arrangement through the regulator in Abu Dhabi to collect the opinions of parents, staff or students about the school.
+The inspection report notes that "The school seeks and acts on parents’ views and ensures that they are involved in their children’s learning and development."

 The WhichSchoolAdvisor.com Parent Opinion Survey for Al Bateen Academy has generally very good reviews from a relatively small number of parents who have participated.